boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-in-eks-using-application-load-balancer.md

 	```sh
 	kubectl get ingress -n bold-services
 	```
-	Repeat the above command till you get the value in ADDRESS tab.
+	Repeat the above command till you get the value in the ADDRESS tab.
 	![Ingress Address](../images/faq/ingress_alb_address.png)

 16. Replace your DNS or Ingress address in `<application_base_url>` place of the **deploy_eks_alb.yaml** file with http or https protocal.